bmgk/PLCTIA.NetLibrary-documentation/docs/block/code/language/lad/Basic.md

 ```

 In library exist many extension helper class.
-In this sample we create and logic from "KER" symbols.
+To our purpose in this sample we create And logic from "KER" symbols.
 "db.K10_Hifu" - is container for "help" marker which will be created when is more than "maxLogicPartsInChainCount" in chain.
 Follow logic will create something like it.